WillOram/cyber-remediation/README.md

 ## Remediation objectives

+Remediation has four key objectives:

-1. Removing known attacker access to the environment
+1. Removing attacker access to the environment
-2. Removing unknown attacker access to the environment
 3. Prevent the attacker from re-gaining access to the environment
 4. Detect the attacker if they re-gain access to the environment
 5. Limit the attacker’s ability to achieve any objectives if access to the environment is reacquired

+These four objectives are achieved by carrying out posturing, eradication and hardening.

+Against a motivated and targeted attacker, failure to identify all attacker access, improve detection capabilities and carry out improvements to prevent the attacker from immediately re-gaining access to the environment, will likely result in the eradication not being successful (with the attacker maintaining access and embedding deeper in the network).

 # Planning for an eradication event

-To be effective remediation events need to be planned and coordinated.
+Effective remediation events need to be planned and coordinated.

 ## Eradication event planning checklist
-- [ ] Date identified
+- [ ] Identified date
 - [ ] Setup out of band communications and collaboration methods
 - [ ] "Eradication event criteria" have been defined
 - [ ] Surged monitoring and response team has been stood up
-- [ ] Playbooks, red line criteria have been written to respond to any new attacker activity identified
+- [ ] Playbooks and red line criteria have been written to respond to any new attacker activity identified
-- [ ] Response actions have been documented blockings IPs, sinkholing DNS, resetting accounts and isolating systems
+- [ ] Response actions have been documented (e.g., blockings IPs, sinkholing DNS, resetting accounts and isolating systems)

 ### Example "Eradication event criteria"
-- [ ] All attacker access has been identified (e.g. malware, command and control methods, compromised accounts)
+- [ ] We are confident all attacker access has been identified (e.g. malware, command and control methods, compromised accounts)
+- [ ] We are confident all current attacker activity is being detected
+- [ ] We are confident any new attacker activity will be detected
 - [ ] Attacker TTPs are consistent, understood and not changing
-- [ ] Confident all current attacker activity is being detected
-- [ ] Confident any new attacker activity will be detected
 - [ ] Plans have been developed to carry out eradication event activities and resources identified
 - [ ] Key activities from plans have been tested
 - [ ] Business impact assessed and managed

-# Remediating external attacks against legacy enterprise IT environments
+# Remediating external attacks against enterprise IT environments

-Checklist of key actions to take (by no means comprehensive, but I find these a helpful list of actions to sense check plans!)
+Checklist of key actions to take organised around remediation objectives (by no means comprehensive, but I find these a helpful list of actions to sense check plans!)

 The following actions cannot be taken in isolation to be effective, they require mature capabilities to design, implement and operate.

-## Removing known attacker access to the environment
+## Removing attacker access to the environment

+### Remove known access
 - [ ] Remove malware (executables, configuration files, temporary files, persistence methods, web shells)
 - [ ] Block known bad IPs
 - [ ] Block known bad domains (sinkhole?)
 - [ ] Block known bad hashes from executing
 - [ ] Reset / disable known compromised accounts

-## Removing unknown attacker access to the environment
+### Remove unknown access
 - [ ] Decommission, rebuild or restart compromised systems
 - [ ] Scan external facing systems for web-shells (YARA or threat hunting for modified files)
 - [ ] Audit and remove mail-forwarding rules configured on email server / systems